 Maize-meal porridge

-Maize-meal porridge is a very basic, nutritious starch to cook but made using the refined grain it is very fattening, tasteless and devoid of any real value; I would not call it food unless a person was in dire straits.
+Maize-meal porridge is a basic, nutritious starch to cook but made using the refined grain it is very fattening, tasteless and devoid of any real value; I would not call it food unless a person was in dire straits.
 It is corn's version of cake flour.

 Mealie-meal porridge